Goals

 The objectives of the training EMC in automobiles :

-Design and integrate electronic modules in automobiles, taking into account coupling modes and limiting the effects of various sources, including radio interference.
+At the end of this training course, trainees will be able to design and integrate electronic modules in automobiles, taking into account coupling modes and limiting the effects of various sources, including radio interference.

 The aim of this training course is to: